whatmakeart/whatmakeart.github.io/content/photography/photoshop.md

 So much I spent sand filters can be made into smart filters that are non-destructive, meaning that they can continue to be edited without losing any image quality.
 You can't go back.

 ## Pixels vs Vectors

+Pixels are resolution dependent while vectors have infinite "resolution" since the visual output is derived from mathematical equations.

 ## Layers